 Refers to a time period in which it can be projected or inferred that a species would satisfy one (or more) of the criteria in Annex I unless it is included in Appendix II.
-Clearly tThis period-will be taxon- and case-specific., however, 5-10 years may be considered a useful guideline.
+Clearly this period will be taxonand case-specific but should be greater than 5 years [and less than 20 years]..., however, 5-10 years may be considered a useful guideline.
 However, this figure is presented only as an example, since it is impossible to give numerical values that are applicable to all taxa.
 There will be many cases where this numerical guideline does not apply.